luismiguelcasadodiaz/W3/README.md

 # W3
 Lab W3 Coursera
-i am editing the README file.
+I am editing the README file.
 Adding some more details about the project description.

+A second line to make differences.